Snowflake-Labs/sfguide-financial-asset-management/README.md

 3000          | 6.4 billion      | 4:40 (4 minutes : 40 seconds)

 ## How to Demo
     Run script 40: Show the use case, benefits, and sample queries

+## How to Demo SnowSight
+    Build SnowSight dashboard using script 35

 ## Optional Demo
     Run script 50: Stress-test queries via Window Functions on all data

+## To remove Demo
+    Run "optional\finserv option reset.sql"
+    Delete SnowSight Dashboard "finserv demo 35 SnowSight"